-The starter is often located around the bottom of the engine.
+The starter is often located, around the bottom of the engine.
 And, is vulnerable to soaking from leaks.
 An oil-soaked starter likely has, a short life remaining.
-Consider correcting the leak and replacing the starter, before a malfunction occurs.
+Consider correcting the leak and replacing the automotive car starter, before a malfunction occurs.

 Malfunctioning, Starter Solenoid

-The solenoid transmits electrical current from the battery to the starting motor.
-When you turn the key in your vehicle’s ignition it; pushes the starter drive into the flywheel, to allow cranking.
+The solenoid transmits electrical current, from the battery, to the starting motor.
+When you turn the key, it pushes the starter drive into the flywheel, to allow cranking.
 Without the solenoid, the starter will not work.

-If you turn the key to the crank position and nothing happens, try jiggling the transmission gear shift lever first.
+If you turn the key and nothing happens, try jiggling the transmission gear shift lever.
 If the engine still will not crank, there might be something wrong with, the solenoid.

-Freewheeling occurs when you crank the engine and simply hear a whining noise, without the engine cranking.
-When this occurs, it means the starter is not engaging with the flywheel.
+Freewheeling occurs when, you crank the engine and simply hear a whining noise, without the engine cranking.
+When this occurs, it means the automotive car starter is not engaging with the flywheel.
 This is a worrying situation, which could result in having to replace the whole component.

 Intermittent Issues, Starting The Engine